Mogbur/BugForge/README.md

 # BugForge 🐛🛠️
 A simple and powerful CLI tool for logging bugs — designed for manual QA testers, indie devs, or anyone tired of dumping bugs into spreadsheets.
 Think of BugForge like a pocket notebook for bugs — not a full management system like JIRA or Asana.

 ---

 ## 💡 Features

-- Generates unique Bug IDs with timestamp
+- ✅ Generates unique Bug IDs with timestamps
-- Input validation for clean and complete bug reports
+- ✅ Input validation for clean and complete bug reports
+- ✅ Includes severity, bug type, reproducibility, attachments, and platform
-- Exports to `.txt`, `.csv`, and `.json`
+- ✅ Exports to `.txt`, `.csv`, and `.json`
-- Supports attachments (screenshots, video links)
+- ✅ Saves to a shared file or custom-named file per session
-- CLI-friendly, portable, and has **zero dependencies**
+- ✅ CLI-friendly, portable, and zero dependencies (just Python)
+- ✅ Supports structured bug steps and attachments
+- ✅ Prints bug summary at the end

 ---